sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 RUN;
 ```

-The main difference between the two is that to define a format a **VALUE** statement needs to be specified, while to define an informat an **INVALUE** statement.
+The main difference between the two is that to define a format a **VALUE** statement needs to be specified, while to define an informat an **INVALUE** statement is appropriate.

 Let's break down the syntax:
 * *PROC FORMAT* calls the procedure step;